SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

    vtk
    scikit-surgeryvtk

-Finally we need to edit tests/pylintrc to help lint deal with python modules that use compiled libraries.
+Next we need to edit tests/pylintrc to help lint deal with python modules that use compiled libraries.
 As lint can't see inside compiled libraries it can't find do "import vtk".
 So we add vtk to the "extension-pkg-whitelist" in pylintrc (line 32):
 ::